 Today Black History Month is celebrated not only in school settings but also in museums, theaters, libraries, on social media, and in corporate environments.
 As more organizations commit to making diversity, equity, and inclusion (DEI) a central part of their infrastructure, expect to see more widespread commemorations during the month-long observance.

 The ASALH website offers details on the annual festival, which features speakers, panels, musicians, scholars, and more.

 Some notable moments in America’s Black history have coincided with Black History Month.
 For example, in February 1995, Dr. Bernard A. Harris Jr. became the first African American astronaut to walk in space.
 In February 2007, Barack Obama formally announced his candidacy for president with a speech in Springfield, Illinois.
 In February 2009, Eric Holder was sworn in as our country’s first African American attorney general.

-This year Black History Month begins less than two weeks after Vice President Kamala Harris was sworn into office.
-She is the first woman, first Black American, and first South Asian American to be elected as U.S. Vice President.
+In 2020 Black History Month began less than two weeks after Vice President Kamala Harris was sworn into office.
+She was the first woman, first Black American, and first South Asian American to be elected as U.S. Vice President.
 On the same day that she assumed office, Harris swore in Rev. Raphael Warnock – pastor of Dr. Martin Luther King Jr.’s church, Ebenezer Baptist in Atlanta – as he became the first African American to represent Georgia in the U.S. Senate.

 To learn more about diversity, equity, and inclusion in the workplace, read our three-part article on How to Create Your DEI Plan.